 Some platforms require plug-ins.
 Others need custom-made applications for integrations you might want as well use integrating with certain phone apps or something of that nature.
 These are all variable costs.

 Because we all know size does matter.

 Website cost changes dramatically based on how many web pages you want.
-That to a media company means more photos more content and more work to do.
+To a media company, that means more photos more content and more work to do.
 Those all cost money.
 Having more web pages isn't always a good thing either.
 It's a balance.
 We recommend adding them if you need them or if you think they are going to provide value to your customer.

 Taking a bird's-eye view of what you want is a good way to figure out how much your website is going to be.
-If you understand that it's a simple website that doesn't really need long-term maintenance the new website is probably going to be on the cheaper end.
+If you see that it's a simple website that doesn't really need long-term maintenance, the new website is probably going to be on the cheaper end.

 If you have any further questions on websites feel free to give us a call.
 We'd be more than happy to educate you further or read one of our other blogs for more information.

 Let’s Figure Out The Cost Of Your Website

 We'll start with your goal of the website depending on your goal prices, content, and features may change.

 If your goal of your website is to have a simple blog that was built on a website builder, then your website is going to be probably pretty cheap and pretty simple for you to maintain yourself.